Xiaohao-Yang/Topic_Model_Generalisation/README.md

 ```

 # Datasets
+We use 20News, R8, Webs, TMN and DBpedia (a random subset), for our experiments.
+The pre-processed datasets are available for download at: https://drive.google.com/drive/folders/1aNpsTkd95yybj2cXAuwmgshFwBHgv1eF?usp=drive_link

 We store our pre-processed datasets in .mat files, which can be loaded as dictionaries using scipy.io.loadmat().
 The datasets/dictionaries have the following common attributes/keys:
 * wordsTrain, labelsTrain: bag-of-words (BOW) of training documents, and their labels.
 * wordsTest, labelsTest: BOW of testing documents, and their labels.